Skip to main content

 • music

 The game's music consists of only two tracks—one for the strategic map and another for combat—leading to a repetitive experience.
-Users noted issues with volume inconsistencies during narration, which detracted from the overall enjoyment.
-While some players appreciated the music, its limited variety and accompanying graphics left others feeling demotivated to continue after the tutorial.
+Users noted issues with volume inconsistencies during narration, and while some enjoyed the music, others found it unmotivating alongside the game's graphics.
+Overall, the music's appeal seems to vary significantly among players.

 • “I liked the music, but that will be to taste.”

-• “Music is just 2 tracks - one for the strategic map, and one for the combat.”
+• “The music consists of just two tracks - one for the strategic map and one for combat.”

-• “When the narrator is talking, there are sharp jumps in volume of the music.”
+• “When the narrator is speaking, there are sharp jumps in the volume of the music.”

-• “The bad graphics and music demotivate you to play after you're done with the tutorial.”
+• “The poor graphics and music demotivate you to play after completing the tutorial.”

 • replayability

-The game has low replayability, with most players noting that it offers little incentive to play beyond two or three completions, primarily due to the absence of achievements and limited content variation.
+The game has low replayability, with most players feeling that it offers little incentive to play beyond two or three completions, primarily due to the absence of achievements and limited content variation.

 • “The replay value is low after two or three playthroughs.”